-SDGs targets(s) Segment Business unit Business field Response to issues Target (assuming a date by 2030) Actions and performance indices for achieving the target Current status/ progress 10 EMPLOY 10 EMP Corporate Staff Corporate Staff Corporate governance and internal controls We will raise the transparency and fairness of management, enhance corporate governance, and establish and improve internal controls.
+SDGs targets(s) Segment Business unit Business field Response to issues Target (assuming a date by 2030) Actions and performance indices for achieving the target Current status/progress Corporate Staff Corporate Staff Corporate governance and internal controls We will raise the transparency and fairness of management, enhance corporate governance, and establish and improve internal controls.
 Make sustainable improvements of corporate value through achievement of highly effective corporate governance and continuous review.
 Establish and ensure the appropriate operation of internal controls systems in order to achieve management targets based on our Corporate Mission Vision Values.
 Conduct continuous review and further strengthen internal controls systems for optimization of our corporate governance in accordance with the Mitsui & Co., Ltd. Corporate Governance and Internal Control Principles through annual evaluation of the effectiveness of the Board of Directors in order to optimize our corporate governance.
 Maintain the diversity of the Board of Directors and its advisory committees, which includes external members.
-Respond to the effectiveness of the Board of Directors and its advisory committees, which includes external members.
-Respond to the effectiveness of the Board of Directors.
+Respond to the findings of evaluations of the effectiveness of the Board of Directors.
 Maintain the structure of remuneration for directors that strongly encourage medium- to long-term improvement in corporate value and sustainable growth.
 Carry out highly transparent disclosure.
-Check internal controls reviews.
+Check internal controls systems through annual internal controls reviews.
 We are making the Board of Directors more diverse.
-As of June 22, 2022, the Board contained five external directors (over a third of the Board) and three women (21.4%).
-More than half of the members of advisory committees are external members and these committees carry out dynamic discussions on topics such as CEO succession planning and personnel matters concerning directors/officers (Nomination Committee), revisions to the remuneration of directors and monitoring of the operation of evaluation systems (Remuneration Committee), our Company's response to revisions of the Corporate Governance Code, our Company's institutional design based on our business execution framework, and revisions to the criteria for matters to be deliberated or reported on by the Board of Directors (Governance Committee).
-We newly disclosed a director and Audit & Supervisory Board member skill matrix in notices of general meetings of shareholders and integrated reports and enhanced disclosure regarding director's remuneration in securities reports.

-SDGs targets(s) Segment Business unit Business field Response to issues Target (assuming a date by 2030) Actions and performance indices for achieving the target Current status/ progress In FY Mar/2022, free discussions among all members of Board of Directors and Audit & Supervisory Board were held twice (themes: "Priority of Issues and Actions That Mitsui Should Tackle in the Medium to Long Term to Increase Corporate Value," and "How Global Operations Should Be").
-With regard to the issue of "ongoing consideration of the optimal number of directors, the ratio of internal to external directors, and institutional design" identified in the FY Mar/2021 evaluation of the Governance Committee discussed the Company's business execution framework and institutional design at its meetings in September 2021.
-In FY Mar/2022, it was concluded that the effectiveness of the Board of Directors, including its response to the issues outlined above, was appropriate.
+As of June 21, 2023, the Board contained six external directors (over a third of the Board) and four women (26.7%).
+More than half of the members of advisory committees are external members and these committees, carry out dynamic discussions on topics such as enhancement of the transparency and effectiveness of the procedures for the appointment of executives including the CEO as well as the external directors (Nomination Committee), revisions to the remuneration of directors and monitoring of the operation of remuneration systems (Remuneration Committee), institutional design based on our business execution framework, and evaluation of the effectiveness of the Board of Directors (Governance Committee).
+We enhanced disclosure of the director and Audit & Supervisory Board member skill matrix in notices of general meetings of shareholders and integrated reports and disclosure regarding director's remuneration in securities reports.
+In FY Mar/2023, free discussions among all members of Board of Directors and Audit & Supervisory Board were held twice (themes: "(1) Response to Climate Change, (2) Opinion Exchange on Improving Value in the Next Medium-term Management Plan" and "Economic security").
+Our response to each issue identified in the FY Mar/2022 evaluation of the effectiveness of the Board of Directors is as follows.
+(1) Continuing consideration of high-level analysis of substantive effectiveness relating to the number of directors and the role and ratio of internal directors, based on the institutional design at meetings in May and October 2022, conducting hearing sessions regarding the external members' experience.
+(2) Continue with initiatives to improve the operation of the Board of Directors: We took actions such as appropriate implementation and monitoring of the standards on matters to be resolved/reported at the Board of Directors, including its response to the issue outlined above, was appropriat